johnofleek/PiloT/networkManagerDocs/Quickstart.md

   what is available in a directory

 When using the guide please consider
-* Not all combinations of PiloT / RPi / Rasbian OS have been tested
 * To start a Raspbian shell terminal - hold down keys [CTRL] [ALT] T or use the RPi Terminal icon